 Haskell Healthcare Center is located in Haskell, Texas.
-We gave this facility an overall grade of B-.
-A grade of this caliber requires some solid scores.
-Based on our analysis, this nursing home has some redeeming qualities.
+We gave this facility an overall grade of B. A grade of this caliber requires quality scores in most areas.
+Based on our analysis, this nursing home has quite a bit going for it.
 You should also take a look at this nursing home's category grades below.
 Long-term care grades are discussed in the next paragraph.

 Haskell Healthcare Center

 Updated Nov 1, 2023 by Nick Lata

 Get pricing and details on Haskell senior living options.Get Pricing

 - Offers Inpatient Rehab